 For less than one might pay in ETF management fees, investors can place their metals into fully segregated storage in our new high-security vault.
-Bullion that you purchase from Money Metals Exchange will be delivered into your storage account without the cost or delay associated with shipping.
+Bullion that you purchase from Money Metals Exchange will be delivered to your storage account without the cost or delay associated with shipping.

 Metals investors would rather be talking about higher prices and profits to be sure.
 But there are ways to turn the lemons the markets have handed out in recent years into lemonade.

 Clint Siegner is a Director at Money Metals Exchange, a precious metals dealer recently named "Best in the USA" by an independent global ratings group.
 A graduate of Linfield College in Oregon, Siegner puts his experience in business management along with his passion for personal liberty, limited government, and honest money into the development of Money Metals' brand and reach.
 This includes writing extensively on the bullion markets and their intersection with policy and world affairs.